-ecological regimes were improved by the ongoing removal of the biodiversity threats of weeds and pest animals;

-- important classes of species (such as apex predators) were considered in management planning and actions: - monitoring programs of threatened species were supported and additional actions taken where required to inform management planning; and - FCARMB supported and engaged in research that can contribute towards informing management actions in the future.
+- Through targeted control programs and ongoing works, ecological regimes were improved by the removal of the biodiversity threats of weeds and pest animals. - Education and consideration of important species (such as apex predators) were included in management planning and actions. - The monitoring of threatened species was supported, and additional actions taken as required, such as the enhancement of habitat for mountain pygmy-possums.
+In a project supported by Zoos Victoria, 320 additional food source plants were planted in the historically burnt mountain pygmy-possum habitat at Mt McKay with the aim of improving habitat quality. - FCARMB continued to support and engage in research that can contribute towards informing management actions in the future.